JoshWComeau

 These methods excel at quantity, but to be honest, I've never had much success with them.
 I'm sure that many of these organizations are wonderful, but it's a bit overwhelming to me.
 Feels like looking for a needle in a haystack.

 Instead, I've had more success by keeping an eye open, and doing my own research.
-I'm active on Twitter - when someone shares that they're working on something cool, I'll check out their profile, see where they work, and research that company.
+I'm active on Bluesky(opens in new tab) - when someone shares that they're working on something cool, I'll check out their profile, see where they work, and research that company.
 When I stumble upon a cool product in my day-to-day life, I'll do the same.
-Over the course of a couple years, I built up a list of 15-20 companies which seemed to offer remote-friendly policies, just by paying attention on Twitter!
+Over the course of a couple years, I built up a list of 15-20 companies which seemed to offer remote-friendly policies, just by paying attention in online developer communities!

 It's very easy for companies to add "remote work" as a keyword to a job listing, but it's much harder for companies to create policies and culture that treat remote workers well.